a-hubbard/vivax_microhap/results/notebooks/diversity.md

-Marker and Sample Diversity
+Locus and Sample Diversity
 ================
 Alfred Hubbard

-# Marker Diversity
+# Locus Diversity

-Nucleotide diversity was computed for each marker with `pegas::nuc.div()`.
+Nucleotide diversity was computed for each locus with `pegas::nuc.div()`.
 Since this was done with pegas `haplotype` objects, the frequencies of each haplotype were used to perform this calculation.